harrellbm/Quartz-Garden/content/My Thoughts on Cosmology.md

 I like he idea of centers when it comes to describing space

 And rhythm when it comes to describing time

+Interesting connection between life and the world from biblical perspective
+- Prov 4:23 heart source of life
+- Deut 12:23 and Lev 17:11,14 Life of animals and humans in their blood
+- psalm 36:9 connection between life and light
+- Psalm 56:13 light of life actually put together
+- Prov 6:23 life light and teaching
+- John 1:4 Jesus as life and light
+- John 6:33 Jesus gives life to the world
+- John 10:10 steal kill and destroy but Jesus to give life need to find that verse
+- John 8:12 Jesus uses light of life
+- Psalm 96 worship of the whole earth
+-